vered1986/self_talk/README.md

 In the first run, it will download and process the ConceptNet data, and save it in `CONCEPTNET_DIR`.

+2. COMET:

+Make sure you've installed the Comet reimplementation from [here](https://github.com/vered1986/comet-commonsense).

-2. COMET: run the following script for each dataset:
+Run the following script for each dataset:

 ```
 usage: generate_clarifications_from_comet.py [-h] --dataset DATASET